 At the same time the outdated noisy sat TV antenna, which had become unreliable, was replaced with a future-proof KNS unit (DVB-S2, GPS auto-scew).

 Furthermore, a 3G/4G mobile aerial was installed on the radar arch to improve reception of the mobile wi-fi router.
 The aerial, plus a suitable UK data roaming contract, provide quality on-board broadband and the same access to content as at home.

 In April 2018 three 160W solar panels were fitted to previously unused roof areas.
 The new sat TV dome (KNS) is seen at the back.
-(The small dome 'Sailor' is a sat phone/data antenna, only in use when offshore passages are planned).
+(The small dome 'Sailor' is an Inmarsat phone/data antenna, only in use when offshore passages are planned).

 You are welcome to provide feedback, see contact